chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 ### SDK Integration & Environment Management

-Contentful has a [Javascript SDK](https://github.com/contentful/contentful.js) which is what we'll be using to fetch our post data.
+Contentful has a [JavaScript SDK](https://github.com/contentful/contentful.js) which is what we'll be using to fetch our post data.

 * Add this SDK to the project: `yarn add contentful` (or `npm install contentful --save`).
 * Add the [@nuxtjs/dotenv](https://github.com/nuxt-community/dotenv-module) module: `yarn add @nuxtjs/dotenv`.
 This will help keep our API keys secret.